Clean Install macOS

 That’s it!
 Once the app is finished, you’ll see a popup saying, “macOS installer created!“.
 Click Done, eject the drive, and you are ready to move on to the next step.

-Option B: Manually
+Option B: Using Terminal

 If you don’t want to download a third-party app, you can create a macOS bootable installer manually via Terminal.
 But if compare this method with the previous one, this one is a bit more complicated since it entails using createinstallmedia commands.